Access to the Nervana cloud is currently restricted to valid account holders. To acquire login credentials, please email email@example.com

 Models are the primary units of interest in the Nervana cloud.
 These correspond to individual deep neural networks, which are themselves a layered collection of tunable parameters that are adjusted based on input training data (plus target labels), a specified cost function, and an update rule.

 neon, a highly optimized deep learning framework, powers the Nervana cloud.
-Each model in neon is specified in a .yaml or .py file.
+Each neon model is specified in a .yaml or .py file.
 There are many example network implementations that can be used as a starting point for doing work in the cloud.

 Using calls to API endpoints or